 Frequently Asked Questions

-The 2021 National Solar Jobs Census from the Interstate Renewable Energy Council (IREC) found that there were more than 5,300 solar jobs in Georgia, giving the state a solar jobs ranking of 14th in the nation.
+The Solar Energy Industries Association found that there were more than 5,600 solar jobs in Georgia as of early 2025, giving the state a solar jobs ranking of 14th in the nation.